 It should not be surprising, then, that the government regulatory arena becomes the site of contestation between any “precautionary principle” proposed for society and the stopping mechanisms and rules already in place by its key critical infrastructures.

 –A form of societal regulation already occurs in real time by virtue of critical infrastructures prioritizing systemwide reliability and safety as social values (while in the same instant infrastructures serve as the indispensable foundation of real-time economic activities).
 Societal values are, however, differentiated within infrastructures, not only across them.

 Consider the commonplace that regulatory compliance is “the baseline for risk mitigation in infrastructures.”
-(Those less charitable call compliance at worst a very expensive fortification against the wrong enemy or a very expensive Maginot line against the right ones.)
+(Those less charitable call compliance a very expensive fortification if against the wrong enemy.)

 Even so, there is no reason to assume that compliance is the same baseline for, inter alios, the infrastructure’s micro-operators in the field, including the eyes-and-ears field staff; the infrastructure’s headquarters’ staff responsible for monitoring industry practices for meeting government compliance mandates; the senior officials in the infrastructure who see the need for far more than compliance by way of enterprise risk management; those other professionals in the same infrastructure responsible for thinking through a wide range of “what-if” scenarios that vary by all manner of contingencies; and, last but never least, the infrastructure’s reliability professionals—its control room operators, should they exist, and immediate support staff— in the middle of all this, especially in their role of surmounting any (residual) stickiness by way of official procedures and protocols undermining real-time system reliability.